20 Home Maintenance Tasks to Always Do in Fall

 Next coat all the weather stripping with dry Teflon spray.
 Then spread it with a cloth.
 Finish the job by lubing the hood, trunk or tailgate latches with lithium grease.
 Then spray the door hinges.
 Operate the latches and doors several times to spread the grease.

 Paint doesn’t handle extreme temperatures very well.
-So, if you live in a cold climate, add this to your fall chore list: Bring the latex/acrylic paint into the house.
+So, if you live in a cold climate, add this to your fall home maintenance checklist: Bring the latex/acrylic paint into the house.
 And while you’re at it, don’t forget the latex caulk.
 Freezing ruins both latex paint and caulk.

 Changing temperatures and moisture can turn a small concrete problem into a big one.
-Take some time to repair broken concrete and extend the life of your sidewalk, driveway and steps before they’re in need of full replacement.
+Moisture gets into cracks in your driveway and sidewalk during the winter and freezes, weakening the concrete and causing more damage.
+Take some time to repair broken concrete and extend the life of your sidewalk and driveway through winterization before they’re in need of full replacement.

 Get Your Property Ready for Snow